dmbarbour/wikilon/docs/AboutABC.md

 #### Specialization: Value Linking

-It might be useful to optimize for cases where the generated `[a→b]` meaning function has the type `[∀a.a→(value*a)]`, i.e. simply exporting a large value.
+It might be useful to optimize for cases where the generated `[a→b]` meaning function itself the type `[∀a.a→(value*a)]`, i.e. simply exporting a large value.
 Specializing this case would usefully permit lazy or parallel loading of values and interning of large values.
 We might additionally include a little information about substructural attributes (affine, relevant, linear) that would constrain generic data plumbing:

         {#secureResourceIdentifier'kf}